Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 inheritance -- prototypal
-inheritance -- substitutability = an object (such as a class) may be replaced by a sub-object (such as a class that extends the first class) without breaking the program inner-platform effect https://en.wikipedia.org/wiki/Inner-platform_effect Interface segregation principle = instead of a class interface with all possible methods clients might need, there should be separate interfaces catering to the specific needs of each type of client https://en.wikipedia.org/wiki/Interface_segregation_principle
+inheritance -- substitutability = an object (such as a class) may be replaced by a sub-object (such as a class that extends the first class) without breaking the program inner-platform effect https://en.wikipedia.org/wiki/Inner-platform_effect interface interface -- abstract = no implementation, only to be extended (OOP) Interface segregation principle = instead of a class interface with all possible methods clients might need, there should be separate interfaces catering to the specific needs of each type of client https://en.wikipedia.org/wiki/Interface_segregation_principle
 Joel test
 JS equality